OAXFoundation/parrot/README.md

 opening [Cargo.toml](Cargo.toml) and see the template referred to a specific Substrate commit( `rev` field), branch, or version.

-You can generate your own Substrate node-template based on a particular Substrate version/commit by running following commands:
+You can generate your own Substrate parrot based on a particular Substrate version/commit by running following commands:

 ```bash